Detox | Part 1

 So what can you do?

 There are many things we can do to reduce our toxic burden and support our bodies in detoxification.
 First, we must get curious and discover the source(s) of the exposure.
 Once we know the source, we are able to minimize that exposure.
-Then we can do other things to support the body’s natural detoxification abilities.
-We’ll take a deep dive in this series to cover specific steps you can take to reduce your toxic load.
+Then, we can support our bodies’ natural ability to detoxify.